philmade/robai/readme.md

     - If `memory.set_complete()` is called somewhere in the chain (usually post-call), the `memory` object is returned
     - If `memory` is NOT complete, the `memory` is passed from `post_call_chain` to `pre_call_chain` again and it keeps going until something triggers `memory.set_complete()` in the chain.

 As simple as this is, it's actually a very powerful and flexible setup.
 Robots can easily be chained together in the pre-call and post-call chains because you can rely on the fact that `memory.instructions_for_ai` will *always* be `List[ChatMessage]`.
-Whatever you're doing with a large language model, you can certainly 'do it' via the medium of ChatMessage objects.
-Standardising this drastically reduces complexity.

 When developing with Robai, you only need to use the `pre-call` functions to create the `memory.instructions_for_ai` for the AI model at step 4.
 In the `post-call` functions, you can chain the robot to another robot, process the response further, or even send the robot back to `pre-call` if the AI response is not as expected.
-You really can do whatever you like as long as you stop the robot at some point in post-call, and in pre-call you create a set of instructions.
-Just call `memory.set_complete()` and the robot will return the entire memory object.
+You really can do whatever you like as long as you stop the robot at some point with `memory.set_complete()`.
+Then the robot will return the entire memory object.

 ## A focus on memory
 Robots need memory, and they need a `purpose`.
 As you might have guessed, the purpose of the robot is stored in the robot's memory at `robot.memory.purpose`.
 It acts as the robot's 'system prompt'.
 Have a look at the `AIRobot.__init__()` and you'll see that the robot's pupose is added to its own message history as a 'system' message.
 So the purpose is important.
 The rest of the memory is there to be useful to you the developer.
-Whenever you need to store state, variables, context, or anything else, your almost certainly want to add it to the memory object.
+Whenever you need to store state, variables, context, or anything else, you almost certainly want to add it to the memory object.

 ## What about inputs and outputs?
 When you call `process()` on the robot, you need to pass an `input_model`, this really can be anything you like.
-This `input_model` attribute has to be defined on whatever memory you give to the robot.
-Then you'll know that (its very likely that) the first thing your robot needs to do, in the very first function it calls in the pre-call chain, is to parse that input model and eventually turn it to a set of `memory.instructions_for_ai`.
-The `memory.input_model` instance is passed into the robot's memory via `robot.process()`.
-Your robot must then somehow create `memory.instructions_for_ai` as a list of `[ChatMessage]` objects by the end of your pre-call functions.
+This `input_model` attribute has to be defined in whatever memory you have given to the robot.
+In your very first function in pre-call, you likely want to parse that input_model.
+Eventually, you'll turn it to a list of `ChatMessage` objects inside `memory.instructions_for_ai`.
 How you do this is entirely up to you.

 That's it.